-A brain biopsy is a surgery that removes a small piece of brain tissue for testing.
-The tissue may be removed by one of the following ways:
+A brain biopsy is a surgery to remove a small piece of brain tissue for testing.
+The tissue may be removed with:

 - Stereotactic biopsy—A computer is used to help locate where the biopsy will be taken, so only a small hole will be needed

-- Burr hole—A small hole is made in the skull over the biopsy area
+- Burr hole—A small hole called a burr is made in the skull over the biopsy area

-- Craniotomy—A piece of skull is cut out and then put back in after the biopsy is taken
+- Craniotomy—A piece of skull is taken out and then put back in after the biopsy is taken